IST-DASLab/ISTA-DASLab-Optimizers/README.md

 # Versions summary:

 ---

+- **1.0.2** @ July 31st, 2024:

+  - added FSDP-compatible implementation by initializing the parameter states in the `update_step` method instead of MicroAdam constructor

 - **1.0.1** @ June 27th, 2024:

   - removed version in dependencies to avoid conflicts with llm-foundry